rd--/blksc3/md/glossary.md

 Patchwork (Laurson 1989)
 OpenMusic (Assayag 1996)

+## Play Block

+The ⊳ (_Play_) block is a statement block that indicates the end of the program.
+The input to the ⊳ block is the sound that is heard when the program is listened to.
+There should only be one ⊳ block in a program, and it should be the last block.

 ## Postfix Notation

 Postfix notation, also called reverse Polish or reverse Łukasiewicz notation, is a notation where the operator follows the operands.